solana-labs/solana/book/src/reliable-vote-transmission.md

 3. Fanout of 6.

 * Worst case 256kb memory overhead per node.
-* Worst case 4 hops worst case to propagate to every node.
+* Worst case 4 hops to propagate to every node.
 * Leader should receive the entire validator vote set in 4 push message blobs.

-### Sub 20k+ network
+### Sub 20k network

 Everything above plus the following:

 1. crds table maintains a vector of 5 latest validator votes.
-2. Votes encode a wallclock, so CrdsValue::Vote is a type that recurses into the transaction vector for all the gossip protocols.
+2. Votes encode a wallclock.
+CrdsValue::Votes is a type that recurses into the transaction vector for all the gossip protocols.
 3. Increase fanout to 20.

 * Worst case 25mb memory overhead per node.